helje5/SwiftyHTTP/README.md

 HTTPConnectionPool is an abstract base class and manages open connections, either incoming or outgoing.
-The HTTPConnection sits on top of the SwiftSockets and manages one HTTP connection.
+The HTTPConnection sits on top of the SwiftSockets and manages one HTTP connection (it connects the socket to the parser).

 HTTPServer is the server class.
-Uses the SwiftSockets to listen for incoming connections.
+Uses SwiftSockets to listen for incoming connections.
 See above for a sample.

 As a bonus - this also has a tiny Connect class - which is modelled after the